Where To Invest In Chattanooga, TN Based On Your Goals And Risk Tolerance.

-Matthew: Hey, everybody, Matthew Whitaker here.
-I am with Alex Smith.
-Alex Smith runs our Chattanooga office for gkhouses and we are going to talk about where to invest in Chattanooga, Tennessee, and North Georgia.
-Say “Hi,” Alex.
+Matthew: Hey, everybody, Matthew Whitaker here with Alex Smith.
+Alex runs our Chattanooga office for gkhouses and we are going to talk about where to invest in Chattanooga, Tennessee, and North Georgia.

-Matthew: So, Alex was kind enough, cool enough, to put together a map of the North Georgia, Chattanooga area and what I would like to do in this video is basically walk through the map and let him tell you a little bit about each area and what houses you can find in there, what types of inventory, what people are doing there.
+So, Alex was kind enough, cool enough, to put together a map of the North Georgia, Chattanooga area.
+To see the map visit the video above.
+What we want to do in is walk through the map and let him tell you a little bit about area.
+What types of houses you can find, what types of residents, etc.

-Alex: Okay.
-So, obviously a little disclaimer on this map.
-It depends on what you’re looking for.
-I pretty much drew it from the perspective of just buying and holding a single family house.
+Alex: A little disclaimer on this map is that it really depends on what you are looking for.
+I drew it from the perspective of just buying and holding a single family house.

-So, in North Georgia, you’re gonna find a really good mix of between Class C and Class A properties.
+So, in North Georgia, you are going to find a really good mix of between Class C and Class A properties.
 The benefit of investing out in this area is that the schools are really good out here.

-Matthew: Okay.
-That’s really cool to know.
-So, you’re telling me a lot of people buy in North Georgia because the schools, the public schools are good?
+Matthew: A lot of people buy in North Georgia because the public schools are good?

-Alex: Yeah.
-So, your options in Chattanooga are to send your kid to a not-so-good to okay public school in the city or send to a private school.
-If you don’t wanna do either and send them to a really good public school, North Georgia is where you want to be.
+Alex: Yes exactly.
+So, your options in Chattanooga are to send your children to a not-so-good public school in the city or send to a private school.
+If you don’t want to do either and send them to a really good public school, North Georgia is where you want to be.

-Matthew: And from a scale of 1 to 10 in terms of value, 10 being hey, is the best value in Chattanooga, what would you give this North Georgia area?
+Matthew: And from a scale of 1 to 10 in terms of value, what would you give this North Georgia area?

 Alex: Probably between a 7 and 9.

-Alex: So, East Chattanooga…again, if you’re looking to buy and hold a single family, this is where you wanna be.
-The schools are okay out here but you’re gonna get a lot of bang for your buck in terms of a good value for a house that you can hold on to and on a good tenant and get some rent, good rent out for a couple of years.
+Alex: So, East Chattanooga, if you’re looking to buy and hold a single family home, this is where you want to be.
+The schools are okay out here but you’re going to get a lot of bang for your buck in terms of a good value for a house.

-Anybody who doesn’t wanna live downtown or in the North Shore, they either live in East Chattanooga, so the second green area or they live in Red Bank.
+Anybody who doesn’t want to live downtown or in the North Shore, they either live in East Chattanooga or Red Bank.

-We’re not making any claims to schools being better.
-We’re just saying what people are saying to us.
-And so you’re saying on the east side on a scale of 1 to 10, what about value?
+Matthew: We are not making any claims to schools being better.
+We are just saying what people are telling to us.
+Alex what would you give East Side on a scale of 1 to 10 based on value.